humble92/Nuntius/README.md

 # Nuntius
-An online platform aims at solving current issue in education system, enhencing collaboration among teacher-parent-students.
+An online platform aims at solving current issue in education system, enhancing collaboration among teacher-parent-student.

 ## Getting Started

 The product of this project is a webapp.
 Go to [NUNTIUS](https://nuntius-6e5fd.firebaseapp.com).
 You can register using your email or your google account.
-Features ease communication among teachers, parents and students are built.
+Features for ease communication among teachers, parents and students are being built.

 ### Prerequisites

-browser and network.
+Any browser and network.

 ### Installing

-Any browser
+Not needed.

 ## Deployment